reactioncommerce/reaction-docs/developer/overview.md

 ### Testing

-Integration testing is implemented using the[ `meteor --test` with Mocha](https://guide.meteor.com/testing.html) .
+Integration testing is implemented using the[`meteor --test` with Mocha](https://guide.meteor.com/testing.html)

 Tests can be run from the command line: